‘General Hospital’ Spoilers: CarSon Divorce Battle – Sonny’s Assets Still In Carly’s Name And She’s Furious

 Sonny Won’t Stop Lashing Out

-Sonny already went too far on this week’s General Hospital episodes when he had Jasper Jax (Ingo Rademacher) arrested for buying Nelle Hayes’ (Chloe Lanier) kidney.
-Sonny has done far worse and is a known killer yet he hypocritically told Michael Corinthos (Chad Duell) that Jax broke the law so he should go to jail.
+Sonny already went too far in this week’s General Hospital episodes when he had Jasper Jax (Ingo Rademacher) arrested for buying Nelle Hayes’ (Chloe Lanier) kidney.
+Sonny has done far worse and is a known killer, yet he hypocritically told Michael Corinthos (Chad Duell) that Jax broke the law so he should go to jail.
 But Sonny didn’t get his way.

 Jax is in and out of the Port Charles police lock up in record time according to General Hospital spoilers since Nelle refused to cooperate with the DA to prosecute Jax.
 Sonny can’t stand it that Jax walked away for his crime even though Sonny has walked on much more serious charges including murder.
 Sonny is blinded by rage and just won’t stop.